 On a clear day, you can see inside the active crater from an overlook.
 But know you only have a 30 percent chance of getting a clear view.
 Visit in the morning for your best shot.
 All we could see was, well, clouds.
 That said, it was still worth the trip.
 Walking through a cloud forest is what I would consider a once-in-a-lifetime opportunity.
 We may not have been able to see the volcano, but we did see plants bigger than my 10- and 12-year-old daughters—hide and seek in a cloud forest.
 I recommend everyone try it sometime.
 Bring a poncho or raincoat, and maybe even a dry shirt to put on afterward, because there’s a good chance you will get wet, soaked even.

 We spent 10 days exploring Costa Rica, and we could have easily spent 10 more.
+We missed popular places like Manuel Antonio National Park and ran out of time to try out one of the zip lines that make Costa Rica travel so famous.
 Give yourself two to three nights in each location.
 It just seems to help keep family travel chaos under control and you’ll get a better taste of the places you’re visiting.
-But be warned: You may also wind up with a longer list of places you want to visit again!
+But be warned: You may also wind up with a longer list of places you want to visit in this Central America paradise again!

 We've been there with kids and can help!
 Our Family Vacation Consulting Team will work with you to book accommodations, recommend the best tours and activities, and more.
 Click to send us a request >